 - Stop smoking.

-- Electrical cardioversion.
-After a short-acting anesthesia or sedative is given, an electrical shock is delivered to your heart through patches or paddles placed on your chest.
-This procedure frequently restores a normal rhythm but its effect may not be permanent.
+- Electrical cardioversion: We give a short-acting anesthesia or sedative then deliver an electrical shock to your heart through patches or paddles placed on your chest.
+This procedure frequently restores a normal rhythm, but its effect may not be permanent.

-- Catheter ablation.
-Ablation therapy is used for people who cannot tolerate medications or when medications cannot maintain a normal heart rhythm.
-These procedures are performed by a highly trained cardiac electrophysiologist.
-Various energy sources are used to destroy (ablate) abnormal heart tissue that causes or sustains the abnormal heart rhythm.
-The two types of ablation that can be performed include pulmonary vein isolation or ablation of the AV node.
+- Catheter ablation: We use ablation therapy for people who cannot tolerate medications or when medications cannot maintain a normal heart rhythm.
+A highly trained cardiac electrophysiologist uses various energy sources (radiofrequency and cryo) to destroy (ablate) abnormal heart tissue that causes or sustains the abnormal heart rhythm.
+Cardiac ablation treats atrial fibrillation, atrial flutter, supraventricular tachycardia, Wolff-Parkinson-White (WPW) syndrome and ventricular tachycardia.
+We perform pulmonary vein isolation or ablation of the AV node:

-- Pulmonary vein isolation.
-Research has proven that most atrial fibrillation signals come from the four pulmonary veins.
-During this procedure, special catheters are inserted into the blood vessels of the atrium.
-A catheter is used to locate the abnormal impulses coming from the pulmonary veins.
-Another catheter is used to deliver the radiofrequency energy to create scars that block any electrical impulse from firing within the pulmonary veins.
-This technique is repeated for all four pulmonary veins.
+- Pulmonary vein isolation: Research has proven that most atrial fibrillation signals come from the four pulmonary veins.
+During this procedure, we insert special catheters into the blood vessels of the atrium.
+We use a catheter to locate the abnormal impulses coming from the pulmonary veins.
+Another catheter delivers the radiofrequency energy to create scars that block any electrical impulse from firing within the pulmonary veins.
+We repeat this technique for all four pulmonary veins.

-- AV node ablation.
-Catheters are inserted through the veins (usually in the groin) and guided to the heart.
-Radiofrequency energy is delivered through the catheter to disconnect the electrical pathway in the AV node.
+- AV node ablation: We insert catheters through the veins (usually in the groin) and guide them to the heart.
+We deliver radiofrequency energy through the catheter to disconnect the electrical pathway in the AV node.
 The AV node is a pathway which separates the top and lower chambers of the heart.
 This technique will cause a permanent, very slow heart rate.
-A permanent pacemaker will be implanted to maintain an adequate heart rate.
+We implant a permanent pacemaker to maintain an adequate heart rate.

-- Maze procedure.
-This procedure is performed by a highly trained cardiothoracic surgeon.
-Small, precise incisions are made in the right and left atria (top chambers of the heart) to isolate and prevent abnormal electrical impulses from forming.
+Maze procedure: A cardiothoracic surgeon makes small, precise incisions in the right and left atria (top chambers of the heart) to isolate and prevent abnormal electrical impulses from forming.
 Radiofrequency (ablation) or cryotherapy (freezing) can be applied to the outside surface of the heart.
-The procedure may require open heart surgery.
-However, a less invasive technique may be used in which a small chest incision is made.
+While you may need open heart surgery, we may use a less invasive technique with a small chest incision.